submariner-io/enhancements/submariner/multiple-cable-drivers.md

 ## Summary

-Submariner currently assumes full mesh connectivity by default and provisions VPN connections between all participating clusters.
-In addition, Submariner currently offers one of three cable drivers: VXLAN, IPSec or wireguard with limited configuration options.
-Only one of these cable drivers is enabled across all the clusters in a cluster set, that is all clusters that join a broker must use the same cable driver.
+Submariner currently assumes full mesh connectivity in a ClusterSet by default and provisions VPN connections between all participating clusters.
+In addition, Submariner currently offers one of three cable drivers: VXLAN, IPSec or wireguard.
+Only one of these cable drivers is enabled across all the clusters in a ClusterSet, that is all clusters that join a broker must use the same cable driver.
 The goal of this proposal is to outline an extended model that will support:

-- The selection of which clusters to connect and in what fashion (full mesh or connection to subset of clusters in a ClusterSet).
+- The selection of which clusters in a ClusterSet to connect/not connect.
-- The selection of one or more cable drivers in order to support different cable types between connected clusters.
-  For example, IPSec between public and private clouds but raw VXLAN between the clusters in the same cloud.
+- The selection of one or more cable drivers in order to support different cable types between connected clusters, and how to configure them.
+For example, an IPSec cable between public and private clouds but a VXLAN cable between the clusters in the same cloud.

-There are use cases that involve supporting a mix of cable drivers or cable driver configurations within the same cluster set.
-For example, a cluster set could contain three clusters, two that are on-premise and the other in the cloud.
+There are use cases that involve supporting a mix of cable drivers or cable driver configurations within the same ClusterSet.
+For example, a ClusterSet could contain three clusters, two that are on-premise and the other in a public cloud.
 Connections to the cloud cluster will need to use encryption while the on-premise clusters can use unencrypted connections, as they’re connected by a private link, to avoid the performance overhead of encryption.
 This could be achieved using either:

 - Different cable driver implementations or
 - The same cable driver implementation with differing configurations.

 For other use cases, it makes sense to offer finer-grained connectivity options.
-One such use case is a client-server scenario where multiple client clusters need to access a server cluster but the user does not want the client clusters to connect to one another.
+One such use case is a scenario where multiple clusters need to access a service offered by another cluster but the user does not want to connect the clusters that require the service to one another.
 Finer-grained connectivity could also improve overall scalability where full mesh is not required.

 ## Proposal

-This enhancement proposes a mechanism to allow users to specify their intent as to which clusters to connect and how to connect them.
-The default would still be a full mesh with a homogeneous cable driver.
+This enhancement proposes a mechanism to allow users to specify what clusters can connect and what cable driver to use to connect them.
+The default would still be a full mesh connectivity policy with a homogeneous cable driver.

+The idea is that the user will be able to selectively deploy different cable types between clusters in a ClusterSet.
+They will be able to select a VXLAN cable type between clusters co-located in the same cloud (assuming they are in the same ClusterSet) as well as an IPSec cable between clusters in different clouds.

+In addition to supporting varying cable types between clusters in a ClusterSet, the user will also select which clusters to connect or not connect.

+> **_NOTE:_** The proposal assumes that connection between two clusters is symmetrical.
+If Cluster A is connected to Cluster B via a VXLAN cable type - then Cluster B is connected to Cluster A via a VXLAN cable type and not another cable type.

 The standard mechanism in Kubernetes to specify intent is by creating a Kubernetes API resource whose effect is eventually realized into the cluster's desired state.
 To extend the Kubernetes API, one could either use the generic Kubernetes `ConfigMap` or use a custom resource definition (CRD).
 There's pros and cons to each but a CRD seems more suitable for this enhancement.

 This enhancement will propose a single API for finer-grained connectivity and multiple cable driver support.